 The reception team will take every step to ensure your need/enquiry is handled on the same day by an appropriate member of our clinical team.
 To cope with this demand patients will find more information is required of them by reception staff and that telephone triage is used.

-Local practices who pool their resources will provide alternative settings for certain procedures and patients can elect to use the Walk-in-Centre in Broad St Mall for same day assessment of minor illnesses by appropriately trained staff some of whom will not be doctors.
-The Walk in Centre is open 365 days of the year from 08.00 to 20.00.
+Local practices who pool their resources will provide alternative settings for certain procedures and patients can elect to use the Reading Urgent Care Centre in the Broad St Mall for same day assessment of minor illnesses by appropriately trained staff some of whom will not be doctors.
+Reading Urgent Care Centre is open 365 days of the year from 08.00 to 20.00.

 We would ask patients to reserve the Accident & Emergency Department for solely life-threatening episodes or where there is an immediate need for X-ray investigation and that the Out of Hours service should only be used in instances of acute illness arising during the night or early morning.